Dewey-Data/dewey-data-resources/README.md

 ### Simlarweb

-- [This CoLab notebook](https://www.deweydata.io/) shows you how to download data using the `deweydatapy` library.
-We then join a domain key to the dataset to improve the legibility of our visuals.
-Next, we will preform some high-level analysis of the most downloaded Android apps.
-Finally, we will review user habits of social media apps on Android. </li>
+- [This CoLab notebook](https://www.deweydata.io/) shows you how to download data using the `deweydatapy` library as well as preform some high-level analysis of the most downloaded Android apps and user habits of social media apps on Android. </li>
 -

 ### WageScape